alantech/anycloud/docs/tutorial.md

 ## Deploy an app

 1. Make sure you [install the AnyCloud CLI](about.md#cli-installation).
-Now deploy your Node.js server to your AWS account using the AnyCloud CLI:
+Now deploy your Node.js server to your AWS account using the AnyCloud CLI.
+The only argument required is the value of one of the keys in `anycloud.json` to reference a deploy configuration.
+We use `staging` which we previously defined:

 ```bash
 $ anycloud new staging